Ysgol Bro Dinefwr, Carmarthen

 As part of the commission undertaken on behalf of Carmarthenshire County Council, AB Heritage managed a number of community events during the field work phase, and further post-excavation liaison

-During the pre‐determination and excavation phase on site an area to the north of site with known potential for flint scatters was identified and designated appropriate for volunteer community engagement.
+During the pre‐determination and archaeological excavation phase on site an area to the north of site with known potential for flint scatters was identified and designated appropriate for volunteer community engagement.
 We also engaged and were visited by school children from both the Pant‐y‐Celyn and Tre‐gib school campus’, who received tours of the archaeology found on site.

 The success of the field walking meant that plans to dig test‐pits across the area went ahead.
 This involved more opportunities for local volunteers to join in, but were more targeted.